mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 This practice propagated to other tiers of society and resulted in a massive population boom.
-Under normal circumstances, this hallowed Vilani practice would precipitate the migration of first- and second- born offspring to other worlds, thereby serving as an engine for colonization.
+Under normal circumstances, this hallowed Vilani practice would precipitate the migration of first- and second-born offspring to other worlds, thereby serving as an engine for colonization.
 However, during the Long Night, migration was not an option.
 The population of Apge flowered without access to enough resources